sentric/hannibal/README.markdown

 ### HBase Compatibilty

 Hannibal currently supports HBase versions 0.90 to 0.94.
 Be sure to set the environment-variable HANNIBAL_HBASE_VERSION for your version, as described in the Quickstart-section.
-The Scala-sources are currently compiled with Cloudera's HBase versions wherever possible, you can try to alter the version in project/Build.scala if you wish to.
+The Scala-sources are currently compiled with Apache HBase versions wherever possible, you can try to alter the version in project/Build.scala if you wish to.

 ## Video Tutorial